-Starting a business is not easy – believe me, I’ve done it several times.
-I’ve also helped countless Entrepreneurs to pursue their dream.
+Starting a business is not easy.
+Believe me, I’ve done it several times.
+I’ve also helped countless entrepreneurs to pursue their dream.
 Once you’ve worked with 250+ clients, you start to find patterns.
-These patterns help you understand the Business Development Stages that an Entrepreneur goes through.
-As a business consultant, it is critical to understand at what stage the client currently is and what help does he need in order to move to the next stage.
+These patterns help you understand the business development stages that an entrepreneur goes through.
+As a business consultant, it is critical to understand at what stage the client currently is and what help he needs in order to move to the next stage.

-Entrepreneurs usually draw their motivation from 2 sources: 1) they have a business idea and want to put themselves 200% on it until it succeeds, and 2) people simply don’t like the 9-5 jobs, working for a manager – and believe having own business could give them flexibility.
-In both cases, it is very important to have support from someone that’s been there – done that.
+Entrepreneurs usually draw their motivation from 2 sources: 1) they have a business idea and want to immerse themselves 200% in it until it succeeds, and 2) people simply don’t like the 9-5 jobs, working for a manager – and believe having their own business could give them flexibility.
+In both cases, it is very important to have support from someone that’s been there and done that.
 This could save you a fortune by tapping into a pool of know-how and avoiding the common start-up mistakes.
-Using external support will also free up your time – so you could focus on what is actually important – growing your business.
+Using external support will also free up your time, so you can focus on what is actually important, growing your business.

 Believe it or not, we’ve had several people that had the excitement of starting an own business but simply couldn’t find the right idea.
-And it is not an easy task – especially if you intend to work on your business till you retire.
-While looking for the “million dollars” idea, you should have in mind that most of the business start small, and then grow to million dollar ones.
+And it is not an easy task, especially if you intend to work in your business until you retire.
+While looking for the “million dollars” idea, you should have in mind that most businesses start small, and then grow to million dollar ones.

-So instead of looking at the financial incentive, perhaps a better approach would be to look inside yourself – what are you good at?
+So instead of looking at the financial incentive, perhaps a better approach would be to look inside yourself.
+What are you good at?
 What do you enjoy doing?
-Any hobby that excites you?
-The idea generation is a process of brainstorming on what are your strengths as an individual and building on top of them.
+Do you have a hobby that excites you?
+The idea generation is a process of brainstorming what are your strengths as an individual and building on top of them.
 These are the areas you need to tap into and build a business around it.
 If you like what you are doing, the financial incentive would be a mere consequence, not the primary drive.

 So you have an idea for a business.
 Or few of them.
 Now what?
 Of course, you need to do your homework before considering starting a company.
 Have you done any research?
-Perhaps someone already had the same idea (7.5 billion people on this planet).
-Or even better, someone in China is doing the same business, so you can actually learn from their best practices (we call this Benchmark), and apply them in your business.
-Or if you have several – which one is “the one”?
-There are several ways how you can validate your business idea – to start, a simple Googling will do just fine.
+Perhaps someone already had the same idea (there are 7.5 billion people on this planet).
+Or even better, someone in China is doing the same business, so you can actually learn from their best practices (we call this benchmark), and apply them in your business.
+Or if you have several, which one is “the one”?
+There are several ways how you can validate your business idea.
+To start with, a simple Googling will do just fine.
 Try to understand what you did already and what you can do further.

 3. Market Research

-If the idea still looks worth pursuing, then you would need a more in-depth research.
-A market research is a tricky stage, as you can do lengthy research, and still not convince yourself that the business idea has potential.
+If the idea still looks worth pursuing, then you would need more in-depth research.
+Market research is a tricky stage, as you can do lengthy research, and still not convince yourself that the business idea has potential.
 You will probably spend a lot of time and money on the research, but trust me, the information that you gather at this stage could have a huge implication on your business.
-It is up to your budget whether you will go with primary data (hire a company to do interviews, focus groups, questionnaires) or alternatively will go with secondary data (hire a company to screen the web and find all the already available information).
-Of course, you can do it yourself, but have in mind that it requires a lot of searching and reading.
-Obviously, all three ways have advantages/disadvantages.
+It is up to your budget whether you will go with primary data (hire a company to do interviews, focus groups, questionnaires) or alternatively with secondary data (hire a company to screen the web and find all the already available information).
+Of course, you can do it yourself, but bear in mind that it requires a lot of searching and reading.
+Obviously, all three ways have advantages and disadvantages.

-What should a market research cover?
-I would point out to 3 main areas:
+What should market research cover?
+I would point out 3 main areas:

 - Market – is there a market for your product/service?
 Yes?
-Understand all about it – how big is it, what are customer’s desires, preferences?
+Understand all about it, how big is it, what are customer’s desires, preferences?
 What problems do they have?
 How is your product/service addressing them?
-One valuable information here could be worth a lot.
+One valuable piece of information here could be worth a lot.

 - Industry – Have you heard of Porter’s Five Forces Analysis?
-Well, you should definitely do it at this stage.
-Also, you need to see the trends – if the industry is growing or shrinking?
+Well, you should definitely complete it at this stage.
+Also, you need to see the trends, is the industry is growing or shrinking?
 If there is a market, obviously there should be competition (there are exceptions, but not worth considering).
 You need to know everything there is for your competition.
 Who are they?
 How big are they?
 What services/products do they offer?
 What ideas can you steal from them?
-How would you differentiate between them (in other words, why would clients buy from you instead of them)?
+How would you differentiate between them (in other words, why would clients buy from you instead of them?)
 These are tough questions that you’d better answer now.

-- PEST – You have a market, and you know your competition.
+- PESTLE – You have a market, and you know your competition.
 But have you reviewed the bigger picture?
-What PEST (Political, Economic, Social, and Technological) factor might influence your business?
+What PESTLE (Political, Economic, Social, Technological, Legal and Environmental) factors might influence your business?
 Perhaps there are governmental regulations or import fees, or skills that you need but are not available on the market?
-PEST analysis is a famous model that address these issues.
+The PESTLE analysis is a famous model that addresses these issues.